The Ideal MCAT Study Schedule (1 Month | 2 Months | 3 Months | 4 Months | 6 Months)

 This guide will cover the following:

-• Example study schedules (1-month, 2-month, and 3-month MCAT study plans)
+Example study schedules (1-month MCAT study plan, 2-month MCAT study plan, and a 3-month MCAT study plan)

 After reading through this guide, you’ll have all of the information needed to build yourself an effective study schedule that helps you achieve a high score on the MCAT.